bdunderscore/modular-avatar/docs~/docs/reference/reaction/mesh-cutter/by-axis.md

 coordinates for both left and right sides, you can use a `By Mask` filter to select the ribbon as a whole, then use a `By Axis` filter to restrict it to only one side.

+## When shouldn't I use it?

+When creating assets for distribution, some care is needed when using `Vertex Filter - By Axis`.
+Because the shape of the avatar, and therefore the portion of the mesh selected, might change if the end-user uses a `Scale Adjuster`, it's recommended only to use `By Axis` filters for rough selections - such as selecting only the left or right side of the model - and to use other filters such as [`By Mask`](by-mask.md) for precise selections.

 ## Setting up Vertex Filter - By Axis

 `Vertex Filter - By Axis` must be attached to a GameObject with a [Mesh Cutter](./) component.
 You can add it by